 - 3) If other test methods are required, fuel samples are transported to the appointed laboratory by an official courier, using the appropriate containers. - 4) Riders selected for fuel controls are directed with their motorcycles to the inspection area. - 5) Only new sample bottles are used for the fuel samples. - 6) The fuel to be tested is transferred directly from the selected fuel tank into three vials (3 small sample containers), marked A, B and C and identified by reference to the motorcycle from which the sample was taken.
 The bottles are closed, sealed and labelled by the FIM appointed Official. - 7) The Fuel Sample Declaration form (see 14) is filled out immediately, containing all information as shown on the sample sheet, including the riders' name and race number, date and place of fuel sampling.
-A responsible team member signs this declaration, after verifying that all the information is correct. - 8) Samples A and B are given to the appointed laboratory staff, present at the event for analysis or be sent to the respective laboratory by the organiser if no trackside laboratory is available.
+A responsible team member signs this declaration, after verifying that all the information is correct.

+- 8) Samples A and B are given to the appointed laboratory staff, present at the event for analysis or be sent to the respective laboratory by the organiser if no trackside laboratory is available.
 Sample B will be kept by the laboratory staff as a reserve sample, to be used for a second analysis if required.
 All samples are accompanied by a copy of the Fuel Sample Declaration form.
 Costs for the analyses of sample A and B are paid by FIM. - 9) Sample C is handed over to the FIM, accompanied by a copy of the Fuel Sample Declaration form, for safeguarding in case of protests and/or a request for a counter-expertise by the FIM appointed laboratory.
-Costs for the analyses of sample C are paid by the team concerned. - 10) As soon as possible after completing the testing, the Fuel Analyst/FIM appointed laboratory will report the results of the fuel sample analyses directly to the FIM appointed Official, with a copy to the rider, the relevant Commission Director and CTI Secretariat (via ctr@fim.ch and ctr@fim - 11) In the case of non-conformity of the fuel, the FIM appointed Official must notify the results to the FIM, the Race Direction (or the International Jury) and the rider/ team representative concerned.
-Failure of the sample to conform to the FIM fuel specifications results in the disqualification of the competitor.
+Costs for the analyses of sample C are paid by the team concerned. - 10) As soon as possible after completing the testing, the Fuel Analyst/FIM appointed laboratory will report the results of the fuel sample analyses directly to the FIM appointed Official, with a copy to the rider, the relevant Commission Director and CTI Secretariat (via ctr@fim.ch and cti@fim.ch). - 11) In the case of non-conformity of the fuel, the FIM appointed Official must notify the results to the FIM, the Race Direction (or the International Jury) and the rider/ team representative concerned.
+Failure of the sample to conform to the FIM fuel specifications results in the disqualification of the competitor from the entire meeting.
 The result of the competitor's fuel sample analysis ("A" or "B" sample) more favourable to the competitor is taken into account.

-- 12) Within 48 hours of the receipt of the notification of the results from the analysis of sample A and/or B, the team must notify the FIM and the FIM-appointed Official if a counter-expertise of sample C is requested. - 13) The Race Direction (or the International Jury) takes a decision, immediately following the notification of the results of the final expertise.
+Note: The non-conformity of one property (except the Appearance) is sufficient for declaring the non-conformity of the fuel or the mixture. - 12) Within 48 hours of the receipt of the notification of the results from the analysis of sample A and/or B, the team must notify the FIM and the FIM-appointed Official if a counter-expertise of sample C is requested. - 13) The Race Direction (or the International Jury) takes a decision, immediately following the notification of the results of the final expertise.
 Any appeal against the decision of the Race Direction (or the International Jury) is heard by the FIM.
 Stewards appointed for the event at which the decision is taken.
 This takes place after the C sample has been analysed.
 For events without a Panel of Stewards, the appeal is lodged before the CDI. - 14) Fuel Sample Declaration Form